andylytical/googolplex/README.md

 This also takes a long time since screen updates are slow (compared to disk I/O).
 Disk I/O is slow compared to memory I/O.

 # What about just printing to "nowhere"?
 Printing to `/dev/null` should be the fastest "print" possible.
+The program is still "print"-ing the data, but we are not looking at it.
 It appears that even when printing to `/dev/null` a file system "open" call still happens, so printing a reasonably large string each time makes the most sense.

 Consider the following example:
 > Printing 10<sup>10</sup> zeros in groups of 100 took 99 seconds.
 >
 > However, printing the same number of zeros in groups of 10000 took only 4 seconds.

-I predict that printing 10<sup>10</sup>) zeros in even larger groups will have similar results (ie: print more in less time).
+I predict that printing 10<sup>100</sup>) zeros in ever larger groups will have similar results (ie: print more in less time).
 Finding the limit of these gains (by printing ever larger groups of zeros) is beyond the scope of this project.

+To accomplish this (writing zeros to `/dev/null`), run the program as follows:
+* `python doit.py > /dev/null`

+# Patterns Evolve